BichselJakob808/auto-loan-portfolio-analysis/README.md

 # National Road Auto Finance — 2024 Credit Risk Dashboard

 An interactive Power BI dashboard that analyzes National Road Auto Finance's 2024 funded auto-loan portfolio, with a focus on credit-tier risk, delinquency, and charge-offs.
+Dataset was created using Claude 5.0.
+The loan information and customer information is fictional but applies to this hands-on project to demonstrate important skills.

 ## Project Objective